#Data Analysis 2: Cell Biology

 It is important to know what data you have.
 How many rows and columns etc. There are many ways to do this in R. Here are some of our favourites.
 Copy and past these into your R script, and try them out.

-Why not take a note of this, and use it all the time?
+We suggest you take a note of this, and use it regularly.
+It is important to know your data.

 3.4 Cleaning up